-SpaceX's Dragon spacecraft features a very ingenious trick indeed: after being launched into space, it deploys huge solar panels that open up from the aircraft's body.
-These panels absorb the sun's rays providing energy to the sensors, communication systems and heating and cooling systems of the spacecraft.
-To make you understand how it works, take a look at this video.
+SpaceX's Dragon spacecraft features a very ingenious trick: after being launched into space, it deploys huge solar panels that open up from the aircraft's body.
+These panels absorb the sun's rays supplying energy to the sensors, communication systems and heating and cooling systems of the spacecraft.
+To help you understand how it works, take a look at this video.

 An ingenious system, I said.
 And it took a team of engineers to make it work: Brian Ignaut he was one of them.
-“I worked on SpaceX's collapsible solar panels for six years,” he writes, before revealing that he has a side hobby: designing and building foldable, virtually self-assembling origami furniture.
+"I have been working on SpaceX's collapsible solar panels for six years," he writes, before revealing that he has a side hobby: designing and building foldable, virtually self-assembling origami furniture.

 Self-assembling origami furniture